Whale Shark Size Comparison: The Largest Shark

 This diver next to a whale shark should give you an idea of just how big they are!

 When you see an animal as large as a whale shark, it’s hard to compare them to anything except for a bus.
-After all, buses are probably one of the few things that we’re all familiar with that rival the whale shark’s massive size.
+After all, buses are one of the few things most people are familiar with that can rival the whale shark’s massive size.
 However, just how accurate is this whale shark size comparison?

-Turns out you’ll need a couple of buses to equal the same size as a whale shark!
+It turns out you’ll need a couple of buses to equal the length of a whale shark!

-The average size school bus is 40 feet long, though some can be as small as 20.
-While this outmatches, or ties, with the average whale shark, it’s still only a fraction of the weight of the largest whale shark ever.
+The average school bus is 40 feet long, though some can be as short as 20 feet.
+While this matches or slightly exceeds the length of the average whale shark, it’s still only a fraction of the weight of the largest whale shark ever recorded.

 And, just like the great white, while a school bus may rival the average whale shark in size, it’s not even a competition when it comes to weight.
-The average school bus here in the United States weighs around 24,387 pounds, just more than half that of a whale shark.
-Even with 72 passengers on board, the school bus still can’t balance the scale with the whale shark.
-Talk about gentle giants!
+The average school bus here in the United States weighs around 24,387 pounds, which is just over half the weight of a large whale shark.
+Even with 72 passengers on board, the school bus still can’t match the weight of a whale shark.

 About the Author